The Ultimate Guide to the Best AnyDesk Alternatives

 1. SolarWinds Dameware Remote Everywhere (DRE)

-SolarWinds DRE is a comprehensive, all-in-one, web-based remote computers access solution with a wide range of features.
+SolarWinds® Dameware Remote Everywhere (DRE™) is a comprehensive, all-in-one, web-based remote computer access solution with many features.
 While AnyDesk doesn’t specify connection speed, DRE is designed to let you establish active remote sessions typically in less than eight seconds, potentially saving you time otherwise spent creating connections with workstations.

-DRE is also designed as a secure remote access tool, but unlike AnyDesk, uses FIPS 140-2 validated encryption.
-DRE uses advanced AES-256 encryption protocols (which are the foundation of TLS 1.2, used by AnyDesk).
+DRE is also designed as a secure remote access tool, but unlike AnyDesk, it uses FIPS 140-2 validated encryption.
+DRE uses advanced AES-256 encryption protocols (the foundation of TLS 1.2, used by AnyDesk).
 AnyDesk and DRE both offer multi-factor authentication options.

 DRE is an easy-to-use AnyDesk alternative that, like AnyDesk, is designed to scale with your company as it grows.
 This makes it ideal for even small organizations.
 However, DRE might not be the best fit for your company if you’re only looking for a basic remote access solution.
 This AnyDesk alternative offers an all-in-one solution plus help desk and ticketing features.